yashdev9274/Web3-Developer-Path/docs/README.md

 ### 1. Remix

 [Remix](https://remix.ethereum.org/) is a free and open-source online IDE for Solidity development on Ethereum or EVM-compatible blockchains.
-Remix is popular because it allows users to get started quickly and supports the entire software development lifecycle.
+Remix is popular because it allows users to get started quickly and supports the entire software development lifecycle.Its features:

-It's features:

 - It solely supports browsers
 - It comes with a nice compiler
-- Server-side components are not found with it
+- Server-side components are not found in it
 - You can easily build Ethereum contracts using Solidity with it.

 ### 2. ETHFiddle

 [EthFiddle](https://ethfiddle.com/) is a Loom Network-powered online Solidity IDE that was launched in 2017.
 The simple user interface of EthFiddle allows developers to write, test, and debug smart contracts in the browser for free.

-It's features:
+Its features:

-- It enables users to readily give out Solidity code snippets among their loved ones.
-- It also gives you the opportunity to check out the web for nice code snippets.
+- It enables users to readily give out Solidity code snippets to their loved ones.
+It also allows you to check out the web for nice code snippets.

 ### 3. JetBrains